DIY Arduino Robot Arm – Controlled by Human Gestures

 Introducing the DIY Robot Arm controlled by Human Gestures.

-This project is an attempt at achieving this.
+This project is an attempt to achieve this.

 Robotic Arm - Robot Captcha